Doctor working on laptop

 • Always seek and document the patient’s consent before sending their personal information using email.

-• Implementing clear practice policies can help avoid privacy and patient safety breaches.
+• Implement clear practice policies to help avoid privacy and patient safety breaches.

 Can you use email to communicate with patients?

-In fact, privacy legislation does not prescribe how you or any health care organisation should send health information to patients or third parties.
-The law states that any method of communication can be used so long as you take reasonable steps to protect the privacy of the patient and the security of their health information.
-So, yes, you can email your patients.
+Privacy legislation does not prescribe how you or any healthcare organisation should send health information to patients or third parties.
+Any method of communication can be used as long as you take reasonable steps to protect the privacy of the patient and the security of their health information.
+So, yes, you can use email to communicate with your patients and third parties.

 Satisfying your privacy obligations – reasonable steps

 The Office of the Australian Information Commissioner (‘OAIC’ – which includes Australia’s Privacy Commissioner) has outlined the steps it considers reasonable for organisations to take when communicating by email in its Guide to Securing Personal Information.
-In line with this guide, we recommend:
+In line with this guide, we recommend considering the following:

 Using encryption is the safest way to send an email and you should use it wherever possible.